Message Flow and Transformation#

 class P processor;

-Stages: Kafka Topics (FlatBuffers: EV44, F144, DA00) → Message Source Chain (consumption, polling, adaptation) → Adapter Chain (deserialization to domain types) → Domain Messages (typed) → Processor (routes by StreamId).
+Stages: Kafka Topics (FlatBuffers: EV44, AD00, F144, DA00, X5F2; JSON for commands/responses) → Message Source Chain (consumption, background polling, adaptation) → Adapter Chain (routing, deserialization, domain conversion) → Domain Messages (typed) → Processor (routes by StreamId).

 Message Abstraction#